 The other great thing about the quieter club events is it's so easy to explore the whole track.

-There's normally no extra charge for parking on the Southbank, the banked area with a great view of the first corner, and the Cooper straight.
-This means you can sit in your car and watch the action, and tune into Radio Brands Hatch to pick up the commentary.
+There's usually no extra charge for parking on the Southbank, the banked area with a great view of the first corner, and the Cooper straight.
+This means you can sit in your car and watch the action, and tune in to Radio Brands Hatch to pick up the commentary.

 You are also free to wander the paddock, where those not competing are fettling their thoroughbreds.

-However don't be suprised to see gaffer tape and hammers being used to affect 'repairs'.
+However, don't be surprised to see gaffer tape and hammers used to affect 'repairs'.

 Or wander through the pits, ensuring you stay well to the back of the garage.
 It gives you a great alternative view of the event.